Mustafa-Q/cbo/readme.md

 ## Scope

 - Short‑dated BNPL; no revolving period, hedging, or complex triggers.
-- Minimal fees beyond what’s needed for cash routing; no tax/legal/accounting modeling.
+- Minimal fees beyond what’s needed for cash routing.
 - Borrower interest not modeled; revenues are late fees and recoveries.
 - Stylized but tunable credit risk and correlation.